Diversity Makes a Difference

 Some students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-Traditionally, undergraduate students range in age from 18 to 22.
+The "traditional" college student is thought to be between the ages of 18-21.
 However, this institution appears to attract a majority of older students.
-At Albany Law School, 0.5% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Albany Law School, 0.5% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Albany Law #2,801 in the nation for student age diversity.

 Albany Law Age Diversity Chart

-Analyze the age range of Albany Law undergraduates with the following chart.
+Analyze the age range of Albany Law students with the following chart.

 Questions About Diversity